 Another advantage is the independence of the capacity (amount of fluid) and power output (size/number of stacks).
 It is therefore possible to tailor a battery to your own needs and requirements.

-Is the Vanadium Redox Flow Battery Safe?
+Is a Vanadium Redox Flow Battery Safe?

 The VisBlue Battery Solution consists of a vanadium-based solution, which contains water and sulphuric acid.
 Most of the solution is water, which means that even in the event of short-circuiting, intense heat or high pressure, the battery is non-flammable.
 The battery will deduce some amount of heat, although not above a level that is safe to touch.
 The vanadium redox flow battery does not contain volatile compounds of lithium, cobalt and nickel as other types of batteries do.

 Additionally, the VisBlue Battery Solution does not deduce any gas.
 In the event of a leak, spillage will not cause toxic effect to the ambient atmosphere.
 However, the solution is a corrosive substance containing sulphuric acid and vanadium.
 It is therefore, inadvisable to get into contact with the fluid.